This invoice from Shelby American

 Shelby, in his

 interview regarding #0139, stated that this convertible wasn't actually

-like a 'shopping list' of the bolt-on parts that would be required to
+like a 'shopping list' of the pieces parts that would be required to

-aesthetically update/modify a '67 to make it look like a '68.
+aesthetically update/modify a '67 to disguise it as a '68.

 that no fiberglass components are itemized, and that's because